user-cube/devops-cheatsheet/docs/sonarqube/index.md

 ## LDAP Integration

-In order to integrate SonarQube with LDAP we need to define a couple parameters on sonar.
-This parameters can be set directly on the helm or being used in secrets.
-Since LDAP contains sensitive information like passwords we are going to deploy this configurations using secrets.
+To integrate SonarQube with LDAP, specific parameters need to be defined in the Sonar configuration.
+As LDAP contains sensitive information such as passwords, these configurations should be deployed using secrets.

 ### Vault

-Since we defined that vault is our way of storing secrets, we need to create a new entry (for this case we defined a collection called `kv`).
-Our secret should contain the following parameters:
+As we have chosen Vault as our method for storing secrets, a new entry needs to be created in the 'kv' collection.
+The secret should contain the following parameters:

 ```
 ldap.bindPassword=<BIND_PASSWORD>